Would rather, would prefer – expressing preference

 Choose the correct option for each gap below.

-would rather, would prefer – summary chart
+Would rather, would prefer – Grammar chart

-would rather/would sooner
+Would rather/would sooner

-would rather/sooner + infinitive … (than)
+Would rather/sooner + infinitive … (than)

 We use would rather/sooner + infinitive (without to) to talk about preference.
 We can use it with than (+noun/infinitive) in affirmative sentences or with or in questions.

 - I‘d rather/sooner have tea than drink that coffee.

 - Would you rather/sooner have tea or coffee?

 We can use would rather/sooner + subject + past simple to refer to the present or future.

 - We‘d rather/sooner she was/were with us now.*